mesosphere/dcos-docs-site/pages/services/spark/2.7.0-2.4.0/security/index.md

 model: /services/spark/data.yml
 ---

-This topic describes how to configure secure DC/OS service accounts for {{ model.techShortName }}.
+This section describes how to configure secure DC/OS service accounts for {{ model.techShortName }}.

 When running in [DC/OS strict security mode](https://docs.mesosphere.com/latest/security/ent/#security-modes), both the dispatcher and jobs must authenticate to Mesos using a [DC/OS service account](/services/spark/2.7.0-2.4.0/security/#provision-a-service-account).